Reachability in Restricted Chemical Reaction Networks: Reachability in General CRNs

 Our main result is based on the motion planning problem through Toggle-Lock and Rotate gadgets \cite{demaine2022pspace}.
 Motion planning is PSPACE-hard with only a rotate gadget and any reversible gadget with interacting tunnels, a class that includes the Toggle-Lock \cite{demaine2018computational}.
 The motion planning problem considers two input configurations of gadgets, a start location for the agent, and a target location, and asks if the agent can reach the target location. \footnote{In \cite{demaine2022pspace} this problem is called the reachability problem.
 To avoid confusion, we refer to this as the motion planning problem.}

 A gadget consists of a set of labeled ports and states describing the gadget's legal traversals, which may change the state of the gadget.
 The Toggle-Lock Gadget has an unlocked and locked state, shown in Figure \ref{fig:unRight} and \ref{fig:lockLeft}, respectively.
-The top path is directed, and the agent must follow the direction.
+The top path is directed based on the state of the gadget, and the agent must follow the direction.
 Traversing this path changes the state of the gadget.
 Traversal of the bottom tunnel can only occur in the unlocked state; this can be done in either direction and does not change the state of the gadget.
-The rotate gadget only has one state that sends the agent to the next port going clockwise.
+The rotate gadget only has one state that sends the agent to the next port, going clockwise.
 A motion planning system consists of a set of gadgets, a set of wires denoting port connections, and an initial signal location.

 We are simulating a $0$-player gadget framework where the agent makes no choices.
 The agent is directed down the wire and turns around if the gadget is not traversable in the current state, corresponding to a deterministic model of computation.
-An early version of this result appeared in the short abstract \cite{popReach}, which reduced from a different gadget and used the $1$-player framework studied in \cite{demaine2018computational, demaine2020toward, ani2022traversability}.
-However, the reduction was not constant source or constant consuming.
+An early version of this result appeared in the short abstract \cite{popReach}, which reduced from a different gadget and used the $1$-player framework studied in \cite{ani2022traversability, demaine2018computational, demaine2020toward}.
+Petri-Nets reachability was shown to be equivalent to a gadget framework with unbounded agents \cite{ani2023complexity}.
+However, the reductions were not constant source or constant consuming.

-\paragraph{Directed Wire.} Two ports are connected by a wire.
+\para{Directed Wire.} Two ports are connected by a wire.
 We label each wire with a symbol such as $a$ and include two species $\overrightarrow{a}, \overleftarrow{a}$ to denote the direction moved along the wire.
 We refer to these as the agent species.